kmehltretter82/frama-c-linux/KERNEL.md

 files.
 It contains 63 single-command sources and both VHE/nVHE commands for each of the six shared hyp sources.

+The `linux-arm64-kvm-v4` corpus keeps all 75 architecture contexts and adds the eight generic `virt/kvm` C sources compiled by the same build.
+It therefore covers 83 exact command contexts across 77 distinct source files, while retaining both variants of the six shared hyp sources.

 On 2026-08-28, all 30 `x86_64` translation units, all 21 common ARM64 target
-runs, and all 75 ARM64 KVM v3 target analyses reached a typed AST from unmodified kernel sources and headers:
+runs, and all 83 ARM64 plus generic KVM v4 target analyses reached a typed AST from unmodified kernel sources and headers:

 | Front-end revision | Corpus | Typed | First blocking failure |
 | --- | --- | ---: | --- |